 Use of environmentally friendly fuels/technology in transport

-Our fuel consumption is at a minimum and where possible we mostly ever have one van working at a time, although both company vans and hired bus are all run on Ecodriving principles, making sure correct tire pressures and road speeds are adhered to.
-Vehicles are regularly serviced and maintained by qualified tecnicians.
+Our fuel consumption is at a minimum and where possible we mostly ever have one van working at a time, although both company vans and hired bus are all run on Eco-driving principles, making sure correct tire pressures and road speeds are adhered to.
+Vehicles are regularly serviced and maintained by qualified technicians.

 Staff awareness of environmental impacts

-At induction level all staff must read and understand our Environmental Impact Policy and adhere by our strict leave no trace principles.
+At the induction level, all staff must read and understand our Environmental Impact Policy and adhere by our strict leave no trace principles.